Biden campaign launches first general election ad blitz

 The Spanish-language spot takes aim at Trump for his handling of the pandemic, using a video clip of the president saying: “We have it totally under control….This is gonna go away without a vaccine.”

-With the ad blitz starting on Juneteenth – the day that marks the end of slavery in the U.S. – the Biden campaign said it’s also spending six figures to go up with African American digital, radio and print content in the same six swing states.
+With the ad blitz starting on Juneteenth – the day that marks the end of slavery in the U.S. – the Biden campaign said it’s also spending six figures to go up with African American-focused digital, radio and print content in the same six swing states.